EULAR Task Forces

 Open initiatives

-EULAR wide general application call for 5 additional slots in the recently funded TF projects:
+The EULAR wide general application call for 5 additional slots in the recently funded Task Forces projects is now open for the submissions of EULAR national organizations’ members.

 Related Information